tusharika-rastogi/claude-chat-dashboard/README.md

 The `recent_chats` tool is session-scoped to the logged-in user and only available during a live claude.ai conversation turn.
 There is no public API endpoint for it.
 A standalone app cannot call it on another user's behalf.

-A skill is the correct format precisely because it runs inside the conversation turn where the tool is available — and it automatically uses the credentials of whoever is running it, so every user gets their own chat history with no authentication setup.
+A skill is the correct format precisely because it runs inside the conversation turn where the tool is available, and it automatically uses the credentials of whoever is running it, so every user gets their own chat history with no authentication setup.

 ## Tags

-Tags are generated dynamically from your actual chat content — there is no fixed vocabulary.
+Tags are generated dynamically from your actual chat content, there is no fixed vocabulary.
 Claude reads each conversation and invents 1-3 short lowercase tags that reflect what was discussed (e.g. `rna-seq`, `resume`, `recipe`, `tax-planning`, `debugging`).
 After processing all chats, near-duplicate tags are normalized into a single consistent label.

 The filter pills in the dashboard are built from whatever tags emerge, so two people with completely different chat histories will see completely different tag sets.